phollott/phollott.github.io/hc-spm/current/readme.txt

 7. Known Issues

- - Print Title Page is not shown on a page by itself, and the Print TOC does not exist.
+ - Print TOC does not exist.
- - Large images cause a problem with responsive resizing.
+ - There is a minor problem with responsive resizing at some screen resolutions which causes content to render under the navigation sidebar.
- - Print Tables render oddly because some of the styling in the FDA is white.
+ - Print Tables render oddly because some of the styling in the FDA is white - this is fixed, but perhaps not ideally.